opensource-socialnetwork/opensource-socialnetwork/components/OssnSmilies/README.md

 OssnSmilies
 ===========

+Will make a set of more than 1000 unicode emojis available for inserting at various places of your site.

-Convert ascii patterns to smileys.
+With 'backward compatibility' enabled the following list of ascii patterns will be converted to smileys.

 Supports: